 Here is more information on how Flipgrid strives to be inclusive of everyone:

 - Closed Captions - By default, all new Topics have Closed Captions turned on.
 Educators can turn off Closed Captions and all new videos will no longer be processed.
-Teachers can edit closed captions within their educator account.
+Educators can edit closed captions and add closed captions to videos without audio within their educator account.

 - Immersive Reader - Microsoft's Immersive Reader is built into Flipgrid to help young learners, students with dyslexia, and to translate text.
 The Immersive Reader helps students with features like reading text out loud, breaking text it into syllables and increasing the spacing between lines and letters.
 Learn more about Immersive Reader.

 - Student-Generated Transcripts - Students can include their own transcripts as an attachment link.
 The final step before submitting their video they can edit their display name, add a Title, and attach a Link.
 They just need a URL to a document with their transcript (Google Doc, Word Online, or something similar).